-With the increased digitalization of business, the importance of marketing teams continues to grow.
+With the increased digitalization of business, the importance of content marketing teams continues to grow.
 Companies struggle to cut through the noise (particularly online) as new entrants push for attention.
 New platforms become important places to engage audiences, and emerging technologies enable new ways to research, analyze, and market.

 The marketer’s list of responsibilities is ever increasing, but budgets and teams aren’t necessarily keeping pace.
 New requests come from all corners, and deliverables are growing in terms of volume, sophistication, and speed of delivery.

-This is when marketing teams in mid-size B2B organizations start thinking exactly like software developers.
+This is when digital marketing teams in mid-size B2B organizations start thinking exactly like software developers.
 They need to be working together on a very complex project and still sustained creativity to the highest standard.
 This is how agile marketing was born.

 Let’s first see from where this all came from and what was there before Agile.
 A long time ago if you came from the software development market, you might have heard of something called the waterfall methodology.